-Figure 4.4 Actual Permanent, Temporary, and Overtime Security Guard Staffing by Day of Week
+Figure 4.4 Actual Permanent, Temporary, and Overtime Security Guard Staffing by Day of Week de Young Museum September 2011

 The Fine Arts Museums' low attendance rate of permanent security guards, requiring use of temporary security guard staffing, results in less efficient staffing because of the limitations on temporary security guard assignments imposed by the side letters of agreement or past practices.
 Also, temporary security guards who have a short tenure or are infrequently assigned to work are less knowledgeable of museum facilities and practices than permanent security guards.